rust-lang/rfcs/text/2195-really-tagged-unions.md

 If a non-C-like enum is *only* `#[repr(C)]`, then the layout will be the same as `#[repr(C, Int)]`, but the C-like tag enum will instead just be `#[repr(C)]` (so it will have whatever size C enums default to).

 For both layouts, it is defined for Rust programs to cast/reinterpret/transmute such an enum into the equivalent Repr definition.
-Seperately manipulating the tag and payload is also defined.
+Separately manipulating the tag and payload is also defined.
 The tag and payload need only be in a consistent/initialized state when the value is matched on (which includes Dropping it).

 For instance, this code is valid (using the same definitions above):